-- Different health and safety events run every month such as: residential hall safety, keeping safe when out etc
+- Various health and safety events run periodically, such as residential hall safety, keeping safe when out etc.

-- Health and safety improvement boards conducted quarterly with the input of student representatives
+- Health and safety improvement boards are conducted periodically with the input of student representatives

 - Strict processes are in place for monitoring health and safety standards of accommodation that students are placed in by NCG